-There are no specific regulations that govern whether an entity can act as an administrative agent for a bank financing.
+There are no specific regulations governing whether an entity can act as an administrative agent for a bank financing.

-The law of 10 August 1915 on commercial companies, as amended (the Company Law), provides the appointment of a fiduciary agent (some equivalent to trustee) in certain types of companies such as the public companies limited by shares which have issued bonds.
+The law of 10 August 1915 on commercial companies, as amended (the Company Law) provides the appointment of a fiduciary agent (to some extent equivalent to a trustee) in certain types of companies such as public companies limited by shares which have issued bonds.
 Such trustee will act as representative of the bondholders and undertake certain responsibilities set out in the law.

-The law of 22 March 2004 on securitisation companies provides also for the appointment of a fiduciary agent under certain conditions, in particular when the securitisation operation is structured as a transparent fund.
+The law of 22 March 2004 on securitisation companies also provides for the appointment of a fiduciary agent under certain conditions, in particular when the securitisation operation is structured as a transparent fund.

-Luxembourg has adopted the Law of 23 July 2003 on trusts and fiduciary agreements (the Law of 23 July 2003), bringing into force the HCCH Convention on the Law Applicable to Trusts and on their Recognition 1985 (Hague Trusts Convention).
-Although there is no possibility to create a trust within the meaning of Anglo-Saxon trust in Luxembourg, trusts governed by foreign law are recognised in Luxembourg to the extent that they are authorised by the law of the jurisdiction in which they are created.
+Luxembourg has adopted the law of 23 July 2003 on trusts and fiduciary agreements (the Law of 23 July 2003), bringing into force the HCCH Convention on the Law Applicable to Trusts and on their Recognition 1985 (Hague Trusts Convention).
+Although it is not possible to create a trust in the Anglo-Saxon sense in Luxembourg, trusts governed by foreign law are recognised in Luxembourg to the extent that they are authorised by the law of the jurisdiction in which they are created.

 The adoption of the Law of 23 July 2003 introduced, under Luxembourg law, a specific regime equivalent to the trust institution, known as the fiduciary agreement.
 The undertaking of the role of fiduciary agent is, however, limited to financial institutions and certain professionals of the financial sector.
 A fiduciary agreement can be easily implemented (no registration or publication requirements) and is effective towards third parties upon its execution, without further notification requirements.
-An assignment of claim to a trust is enforceable against third parties upon its execution.
+An assignment of debt to a trust is enforceable against third parties upon its execution.

-May a borrower or financial sponsor conduct a debt buy-back?
+12 May a borrower or financial sponsor conduct a debt buy-back?

-Borrowers may, from time to time, buy back debts.
+A borrower may from time to time proceed to the buy-back of debts.
 However, although legal provisions regulate and organise the redemption of shares, no legal provisions govern debt buy-back.
-Buy-backs are a matter for contract negotiations.
-Junior and senior debts have been bought back heavily in recent years, with the view to benefiting from discounted values in a distressed environment.
+Buy-backs are a matter of contractual negotiations.
+Junior and Senior debt have been heavily bought back in recent years, with the view to benefit from discounted values in a distressed environment.

-There is some variation in buy-back provisions but the most typical formulations in large global transactions with sophisticated investors permit purchases by both the borrower and a sponsor subject to ensuring equal treatment between debtors and transparent information to all investors.
+There is some variation in buy-back provisions but the most typical formulations in large global transactions with sophisticated investors permit purchases by both the borrower and a sponsor subject to ensure equal treatment between debtors and transparent information to all investors.